Research Committees

 Award

-Competition winner(s) will be invited to present their papers at the World Congress on Sociology which will take place in Toronto, Canada, July, 2018.
-The winner(s) will receive an award of $500 and a plaque at the RC32 Reception.
+The winner(s) will be invited to present their paper at a webinar sponsored by RC32 (time and date to be decided).
+They will also receive an award of $500 and a plaque at the RC32 Reception at the Congress in June 2023.
 Although full funding cannot be promised, RC32 will provide partial financial support to help the winner(s) attend the conference.